-NOAA has predictive responsibilities for enhancing scientific understanding, making predictions and projections, and ensuring informed decision-making.
+NOAA has predictive responsibilities for enhancing scientific understanding, making predictions and projections, and ensuring informed decision making.
 Therefore, process studies, as well as model resolution and scaling are important priorities for Integrated Earth Systems.
-Under Environmental Observations NOAA optimizes the sensing elements and platforms that conduct sustained and experimental observations ranging from solar flares to undersea earthquakes.
+Under Environmental Observation, NOAA optimizes the sensing elements and platforms that conduct sustained and experimental observations ranging from solar flares to undersea earthquakes.
 These observations are essential to NOAA's environmental intelligence mission.
 Meeting NOAA's strategic goals also requires that the agency expand its capacity in Decision Science, Risk Assessment and Risk Communication – another of the SRGM priority areas.
 The current focus is on how NOAA assesses and communicates risk and how that information is rationalized and used by the decision maker.

-The NOAA SBIR program provides up to $120K in Phase I to conduct a feasibility study and up to 400,000 for Phase II research conducted over a two-year period.
+The NOAA SBIR program provides up to $120,000 in Phase I to conduct a feasibility study and up to $400,000 for Phase II research conducted over a two-year period.
 Typically, between 15 and 25 Phase I projects are awarded each year and 50% of the Phase I awards receive a Phase II award.
-In making these awards NOAA uses firm fixed price contracts.
+Starting with the FY19 solicitation, the NOAA SBIR program office will make new awards as grants.
 The SBIR solicitation is typically released annually in mid-October with proposals due in mid-January.
 The solicitation contains topics that relate to the goals described.
-Before starting to work on your proposal please review the guidelines in the solicitation carefully.
-When preparing your proposal it is important to ask yourself Is my work innovative and relevant to NOAA's mission?
+Before starting to work on your proposal, please review the guidelines in the solicitation carefully.
+When preparing your proposal, it is important to ask yourself "Is my work innovative and relevant to NOAA's mission?
 Can I commercialize this product?
-Are all required documents and requested information included before I submit this proposal?
-Once submitted a NOAA-wide selection panel reviews the content of the proposals.
+Are all required documents and requested information included before I submit this proposal?"
+Once submitted, a NOAA-wide selection panel reviews the content of the proposals.
 Phase I awards are typically made in June.